quorumcontrol/tupelo-docs/docs/whitepaper.md

 ### Tupelo Consensus Algorithm

 The Tupelo Consensus Algorithm (TCA) is a leaderless Byzantine Fault Tolerant (BFT) consensus algorithm for resolving conflict sets.
 Chain Tree owners act as leaders proposing all new blocks on Chain Trees they own.
-TCA is based on an optimized version of the proposer-independent [Casper FFG protocol](https://github.com/ethereum/research/blob/master/papers/casper-basics/casper_basics.pdf) that uses [BLS signature aggregation](https://crypto.stanford.edu/~dabo/abstracts/aggreg.html) to realize O(NlogN) message complexity and achieve greater scalability.
+TCA is based on an optimized version of the proposer-independent [Casper FFG protocol](https://github.com/ethereum/research/blob/master/papers/casper-basics/casper_basics.pdf) that uses [BLS signature aggregation](https://crypto.stanford.edu/~dabo/abstracts/aggreg.html) to realize $$O(NlogN)$$ message complexity and achieve greater scalability.
 To prevent Sybil attacks and incentivize Signers to follow the protocol, Signers are required to deposit bonds, which they can lose for attributable misbehavior.
 TCA’s Proof of Stake (PoS) incentive structures and validator set management are inspired by Casper’s, whereas the signature aggregation mechanisms and gossip protocol used in TCA are heavily influenced by [Gosig](https://arxiv.org/abs/1802.01315).

 ### Tuples: The Notary Group’s currency